angelamcosta/react-dev-roadmap/00 - functional-components/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.tsx` or the components under the `components` folder.
+You can start editing the page by modifying the files under `pages/` or the components under the `components/` folders.
 The page auto-updates as you edit the file.

 ## Learn More